-Which Bulgarian wines and grape varietals should you know and what traditional dishes should you add to them for a perfect local gourmet experience?
+Which Bulgarian local wines and grape varietals should you know and what traditional dishes should you add to them for a perfect local gourmet experience?
 Follow our insider’s guide to make the most of your culinary trip to Bulgaria.

 Bulgarian wine in short